Key takeaways

 "The parties agree that the use of an electronic signature on this agreement, executed via the Docupilot platform or similar, shall be legally binding.
 The parties further agree to employ two-factor authentication to validate the identity of each signer."

-3. Counterparts clause with electronic signatures
+3. Counterparts Clause with Electronic Signatures

 In cases where multiple parties are involved, the counterpart clause allows each party to sign different copies of the same contract, ensuring the full agreement is valid even if signed separately.